Remote work is no longer the work of the future. It’s the “here and now” of businesses all over the world.

-So, if you haven’t given deliberate thought to your business’s culture, you need to do so now.
+So, if you haven’t given deliberate thought to your business’s culture when you wrote your business plan and started your company, you need to do so now.

 Creating a shared culture is part of the glue (along with a shared vision) that will hold your business together, motivate your employees, and guide their behavior in their various locations.

 Each company has its own unique culture that should be refined over time.
 Your company’s culture can strongly influence your company’s brand identity and is an important component of creating a strong brand.

 When supporting your team culture, consider the following: